 ]

-If the log was created by an analysis tool (as opposed to a converter), then ruleId SHALL be present.
+Direct producers SHALL emit the ruleId property.

 Not all existing analysis tools emit the equivalent of a ruleId in their output.
 A converter which converts the output of such an analysis tool to the SARIF format SHALL NOT set the ruleId property, and in particular, it SHALL NOT attempt to synthesize it from other information available in the original analysis tool's output.